falldamagestudio/cloud-symbol-server/cli/generated/BackendAPI/docs/DefaultApi.md

 <a name="expirestoreupload"></a>
 # **ExpireStoreUpload**
-> void ExpireStoreUpload (string uploadId, string storeId)
+> void ExpireStoreUpload (int uploadId, string storeId)

 Expire store upload and consider files for GC